JhaGauravKr/disease-prediction-based-on-symptoms/README.md

 | K-Nearest Neighbour  | 92%      |
 | Naive Bayes          | 93%      |

+**Setup Instructions**

+Ensure you have one of the **Jupyter Notebook or VS Code**.

+Download the code file, testing and training dataset.

+Upload them on any development environment and run it.

 **Future Improvements**

 1. Adding more symptoms and diseases to enhance the prediction model.